-- As few people as possible will handle samples. - ADEC "Qualified Persons" will collect samples and will be personally responsible for the care and custody of samples collected until they are dispatched properly under CoC protocol. - The sample collector will record sample data (for example, date of collection, time of collection, sample number, analytical requirements and matrix) in the field notebook.
+- As few people as possible will handle samples. - Only individual(s) who possess the minimum ADEC-required qualifications and experience will collect samples and will be personally responsible for the care and custody of samples collected until they are dispatched properly under CoC protocol. - The sample collector will record sample data (for example, date of collection, time of collection, sample number, analytical requirements and matrix) in the field notebook.

-6.9.3 CoC Record
+6.8.3 CoC Record